louketo/louketo-proxy/README.md

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config value                      the path to the configuration file for the keycloak proxy [$PROXY_CONFIG_FILE] --listen value                      the interface the service should be listening on [$PROXY_LISTEN] --listen-http value                 the interface you want the http-only service to use on [$PROXY_HTTP_LISTEN] --discovery-url value               the discovery url to retrieve the openid configuration [$PROXY_DISCOVERY_URL] --client-secret value               the client secret used to authenticate to the oauth server (access_type: confidential) [$PROXY_CLIENT_SECRET]
-   --client-id value                   the client id used to authenticate to the oauth service [$PROXY_CLIENT_ID] --scopes value                      a variable list of scopes requested when authenticating the user --token-validate-only               validate the token and roles only, no required implement oauth --redirection-url value             redirection url for the oauth callback url (/oauth is added) [$PROXY_REDIRECTION_URL] --revocation-url value              the url for the revocation endpoint to revoke refresh token [$PROXY_REVOCATION_URL] --store-url value                   url for the storage subsystem, e.g redis://127.0.0.1:6379, file:///etc/tokens.file [$PROXY_STORE_URL]
+   --config value                      path the a configuration file [$PROXY_CONFIG_FILE] --listen value                      the interface the service should be listening on [$PROXY_LISTEN] --listen-http value                 interface we should be listening [$PROXY_LISTEN_HTTP] --discovery-url value               discovery url to retrieve the openid configuration [$PROXY_DISCOVERY_URL] --client-id value                   client id used to authenticate to the oauth service [$PROXY_CLIENT_ID] --client-secret value               client secret used to authenticate to the oauth service [$PROXY_CLIENT_SECERT] --redirection-url value             redirection url for the oauth callback url [$PROXY_REDIRECTION_URL] --revocation-url value              url for the revocation endpoint to revoke refresh token [$PROXY_REVOCATION_URL] --skip-openid-provider-tls-verify   skip the verification of any TLS communication with the openid provider (default: false)
-   --upstream-url value                the url for the upstream endpoint you wish to proxy to [$PROXY_UPSTREAM_URL] --upstream-keepalives               enables or disables the keepalive connections for upstream endpoint --upstream-timeout value            is the maximum amount of time a dial will wait for a connect to complete (default: 10s)
+   --scopes value                      list of scopes requested when authenticating the user --upstream-url value                url for the upstream endpoint you wish to proxy [$PROXY_UPSTREAM_URL] --resources value                   list of resources 'uri=/admin|methods=GET,PUT|roles=role1,role2' --headers value                     custom headers to the upstream request, key=value --enable-forwarding                 enables the forwarding proxy mode, signing outbound request (default: false) --enable-security-filter            enables the security filter handler (default: false) --enable-refresh-tokens             nables the handling of the refresh tokens (default: false) [$PROXY_ENABLE_SECURITY_FILTER]
-   --upstream-keepalive-timeout value  specifies the keep-alive period for an active network connection (default: 10s) --secure-cookie                     enforces the cookie to be secure, default to true --http-only-cookie                  enforces the cookie is in http only mode, default to false --cookie-domain value               a domain the access cookie is available to, defaults host header --cookie-access-name value          the name of the cookie use to hold the access token (default: "kc-access") --cookie-refresh-name value         the name of the cookie used to hold the encrypted refresh token (default: "kc-state") --encryption-key value              the encryption key used to encrpytion the session state --no-redirects                      do not have back redirects when no authentication is present, 401 them --hostname value                    a list of hostnames the service will respond to, defaults to all --enable-login-handler              this enables the login hanlder /oauth/login, by default this is disabled --enable-authorization-header       adds the authorization header to the proxy request --enable-refresh-tokens             enables the handling of the refresh tokens --enable-metrics                    enable the prometheus metrics collector on /oauth/metrics --localhost-only-metrics            enforces the metrics page can only been requested from 127.0.0.1 --enable-proxy-protocol             whether to enable proxy protocol --enable-forwarding                 enables the forwarding proxy mode, signing outbound request --enable-profiling                  switching on the golang profiling via pprof on /debug/pprof, /debug/pprof/heap etc --enable-security-filter            enables the security filter handler --forwarding-username value         the username to use when logging into the openid provider --forwarding-password value         the password to use when logging into the openid provider --forwarding-domains value          a list of domains which should be signed; everything else is relayed unsigned --tls-cert value                    the path to a certificate file used for TLS --tls-private-key value             the path to the private key for TLS support --tls-ca-certificate value          the path to the ca certificate used for mutual TLS --tls-ca-key value                  the path the ca private key, used by the forward signing proxy --tls-client-certificate value      the path to the client certificate, used to outbound connections in reverse and forwarding proxy modes
-   --skip-upstream-tls-verify          whether to skip the verification of any upstream TLS (defaults to true) --skip-openid-provider-tls-verify   whether to skip the verification of any TLS communication with the openid provider (defaults to false)
-   --match-claims value                keypair values for matching access token claims e.g. aud=myapp, iss=http://example.*
+   --enable-login-handler              enables the handling of the refresh tokens (default: false) [$PROXY_ENABLE_LOGIN_HANDLER]
+   --enable-authorization-header       adds the authorization header to the proxy request (default: true) --enable-https-redirection          enable the http to https redirection on the http service (default: false) --enable-profiling                  switching on the golang profiling via pprof on /debug/pprof, /debug/pprof/heap etc (default: false)
+   --enable-metrics                    enable the prometheus metrics collector on /oauth/metrics (default: false) --filter-browser-xss                enable the adds the X-XSS-Protection header with mode=block (default: false) --filter-content-nosniff            adds the X-Content-Type-Options header with the value nosniff (default: false) --filter-frame-deny                 enable to the frame deny header (default: false) --content-security-policy value     specify the content security policy --localhost-metrics                 enforces the metrics page can only been requested from 127.0.0.1 (default: false) --cookie-domain value               domain the access cookie is available to, defaults host header --cookie-access-name value          name of the cookie use to hold the access token (default: "kc-access") --cookie-refresh-name value         name of the cookie used to hold the encrypted refresh token (default: "kc-state") --secure-cookie                     enforces the cookie to be secure (default: true) --http-only-cookie                  enforces the cookie is in http only mode (default: false) --match-claims value                keypair values for matching access token claims e.g. aud=myapp, iss=http://example.*
-   --add-claims value                  retrieve extra claims from the token and inject into headers, e.g given_name -> X-Auth-Given-Name
+   --add-claims value                  extra claims from the token and inject into headers, e.g given_name -> X-Auth-Given-Name
+   --tls-cert value                    path to ths TLS certificate --tls-private-key value             path to the private key for TLS --tls-ca-certificate value          path to the ca certificate used for signing requests --tls-ca-key value                  path the ca private key, used by the forward signing proxy --tls-client-certificate value      path to the client certificate for outbound connections in reverse and forwarding proxy modes
-   --resource value                    a list of resources 'uri=/admin|methods=GET,PUT|roles=role1,role2' --headers value                     Add custom headers to the upstream request, key=value --sign-in-page value                a custom template displayed for signin --forbidden-page value              a custom template used for access forbidden --tag value                         keypairs passed to the templates at render,e.g title=My Page --cors-origins value                list of origins to add to the CORE origins control (Access-Control-Allow-Origin) --cors-methods value                the method permitted in the access control (Access-Control-Allow-Methods) --cors-headers value                a set of headers to add to the CORS access control (Access-Control-Allow-Headers) --cors-exposes-headers value        set the expose cors headers access control (Access-Control-Expose-Headers) --cors-max-age value                the max age applied to cors headers (Access-Control-Max-Age) (default: 0s) --cors-credentials                  the credentials access control header (Access-Control-Allow-Credentials) --filter-browser-xss                enable the adds the X-XSS-Protection header with mode=block --filter-content-nosniff            adds the X-Content-Type-Options header with the value nosniff --skip-token-verification           TESTING ONLY; bypass token verification, only expiration and roles enforced --json-logging                      switch on json logging rather than text (defaults true) --log-requests                      switch on logging of all incoming requests (defaults true) --verbose                           switch on debug / verbose logging --help, -h                          show help --version, -v                       print the version
+   --skip-upstream-tls-verify          skip the verification of any upstream TLS (default: true) --cors-origins value                origins to add to the CORE origins control (Access-Control-Allow-Origin) --cors-methods value                methods permitted in the access control (Access-Control-Allow-Methods) --cors-headers value                set of headers to add to the CORS access control (Access-Control-Allow-Headers) --cors-exposed-headers value        expose cors headers access control (Access-Control-Expose-Headers) --cors-credentials                  credentials access control header (Access-Control-Allow-Credentials) (default: false) --cors-max-age value                max age applied to cors headers (Access-Control-Max-Age) (default: 0s) --hostnames value                   list of hostnames the service will respond to --store-url value                   url for the storage subsystem, e.g redis://127.0.0.1:6379, file:///etc/tokens.file --encryption-key value              encryption key used to encrpytion the session state --log-requests                      enable http logging of the requests (default: false) --json-format                       switch on json logging rather than text (default: false) --no-redirects                      do not have back redirects when no authentication is present, 401 them (default: false)
+   --skip-token-verification           TESTING ONLY; bypass token verification, only expiration and roles enforced (default: false)
+   --upstream-keepalives               enables or disables the keepalive connections for upstream endpoint (default: false) --upstream-timeout value            maximum amount of time a dial will wait for a connect to complete (default: 10s) --upstream-keepalive-timeout value  specifies the keep-alive period for an active network connection (default: 10s) --verbose                           switch on debug / verbose logging (default: false) --enabled-proxy-protocol            enable proxy protocol (default: false) --sign-in-page value                path to custom template displayed for signin --forbidden-page value              path to custom template used for access forbidden --tags value                        keypairs passed to the templates at render,e.g title=Page --forwarding-username value         username to use when logging into the openid provider --forwarding-password value         password to use when logging into the openid provider --forwarding-domains value          list of domains which should be signed; everything else is relayed unsigned --help, -h                          show help --version, -v                       print the version
 ```